alexfernandez/alexfernandez.github.io/2022/building-bridges.md

 Rather than have the cows wade it, the cowboy sets a plank of wood across the water (2).
 Cows go safely, everyone is happy.
+The plank is a bit wobbly,
+and perhaps it will not last very long, but for being an old plank of wood that was lying around it is definitely doing a good job.

 ## 📏 The Over-engineered Bridge